12V Guru – add a second caravan battery

 Batteries naturally degrade over time and their capacity reduces, so an older battery with a new one will not provide optimum performance.
 Aligning these factors will allow the battery to operate as one large bank with all cells in the same condition.

 Failing that, an unbalanced battery bank will cause the batteries or their internal cells not to receive an even amount of the current due to the different internal resistance, which results in different parts of the battery bank receiving different levels of current.
-For example, a bank consisting of a three-year-old battery degraded with age and new a battery won’t charge evenly across the various stages of charging and therefore the state of charge (SOC) will vary even if the new battery is the same brand and chemistry.
+For example, a bank consisting of a three-year-old battery degraded with age and new a battery won’t charge evenly across the various stages of charging.
+Therefore the state of charge (SOC) will vary even if the new battery is the same brand and chemistry.

 So in short, to upgrade your battery system to a higher Amp capacity it would be best to buy two to three new batteries of the same brand and chemistry, use the heavier quality cable, fuse appropriately and ensure your charger is capable of meeting your requirements.
 To ensure your new battery bank is then capable of being fully charged consider a DC-DC charger or the addition of a solar setup.